 Overview

-When setting up Agreements in ConnectWise Manage we see dealers where there appears to be no standard as to what is or is not covered.
-We (and the IT industry) highly recommend that you have a standardized set of agreements that each cover specific services, for example, Bronze, Silver, Gold & Platinium.
+When setting up Agreements in ConnectWise Manage (CW), we see dealers where there appears to be no standard as to what is or is not covered.
+We (and the IT industry) highly recommend that you have a standardized set of agreements that each cover specific services, for example, Bronze, Silver, Gold, and Platinum.

-The relationship between the agreements in ConnectWise and contracts in e-automate requires a bit of work to make sure that everything lines up between the two systems.
-Once this initial work is done though, the contracts created by the sync will bill properly and not require continued maintenance.
+The relationship between the agreements in ConnectWise and contracts in e-automate (EA) requires a bit of work to make sure that everything lines up between the two systems.
+Once this initial work is done, though, the contracts created by the sync will bill properly and not require continued maintenance.

-For example, you have one agreement type called User Based, with unlimited hours that bill monthly and all work types are covered except for After Hours, Holiday and Weekend and Holiday:
+For example, you have one agreement type called User Based, with unlimited hours that bill monthly, and all work types are covered except for After Hours, Hourly, and Weekend and Holiday:

 Agreements amended in this way will have to be manually touched in e-automate when the contract is created.
 The best practice in this scenario is to create a second agreement type where the Onsite work type is not covered as the default, then no adjustments would be needed at the agreement level.